w3c/wai-curricula/content/index.md

 * Guided and non-guided teaching.
 * Academic and vocational education.

+You are encouraged to combine the different modules to address the needs of several roles together.

 You can also use these curricula to [compare different course offerings](/curricula/comparing-course-offerings/).

 ## Structure